-The sample is hydro-dynamically focused to ensure that all cells, upon exiting a nozzle, pass through a laser in single-file.
-An electrostatic charge is applied to specific droplets containing cells that have been identified as members of a target population.
-Only charged droplets are then deflected away from the main fluid stream into collection vessels.
+Upon exiting the nozzle, pass through a laser beam in single-file, specific cell-containing droplets that have been identified as members of a target population are electrostatically charged.
+Charged droplets are then deflected away from the main fluid stream into collection vessels.

-With no exposed fluid streams, droplets, nozzles or electrostatic charges, the entire cell sorting process takes place within a proprietary, chip-based microfluidic system.
-Hydrodynamic focusing ensures that cells pass the light excitation source in single file for accurate characterization.
-Diversion of the target cell-containing sample fluid is established through a fast fluidic-switch mechanism.
+Hydrodynamic focusing ensures that cells pass the light excitation source in single file for accurate characterization with no exposed fluid streams, droplets, nozzles or electrostatic charges.
+Target cells are selected through a fast fluidic-switch mechanism.
 The enclosed design supports sterile sorting and delivers a gentle, aerosol free method for cell purification.

-The Cytonome Viva™ system finally breaks through these barriers, with the world’s smallest design incorporating standard charged droplet technology.
+The Cytonome Viva™ system finally breaks the size barrier with the world’s smallest design incorporating standard charged droplet technology.
 All engineering support is now on-board the industry’s smallest platform, including all optics, fluidics, pressure sources, and computer interface.

-Cytonome Hydris™ system sorting architecture bypasses these theoretical physical barriers and enables researchers to dramatically scale-up their sum total sorting speeds and thus overall cell purification yields.
-Using a proprietary multi-headed sorting design, traditional charged droplet sorting can now be scaled across a wide performance range as dictated by the user.
-Each sorting head can be operated and controlled as an independent system, or linked together as needs dictate.
+Cytonome Hydris™ system's sorting architecture lessens these restrictions and enables researchers to dramatically scale-up their sorting speeds and thus, overall cell purification yields.
+Using a proprietary multi-headed sorting design, traditional charged droplet sorting can now be operated and controlled as an independent system, or linked together as needs dictate.

-Cytonome GigaSort™ system sorting architecture is unique and without peer in the industry.
-Using a proprietary, multi-channel microfluidics design, 24 or more individual microsorting channels are arrayed within single, sealed glass chip.
-Using a technology known as PicoPulseTM, cells of interest are gently deflected into collection channels by means of a fluid pulse, without the high pressures, shearing forces or sheath fluid limtations imposed by charged droplet nozzle design.
-Cells can be sorted in a variety of compatible fluids, and no aerosols are created during sorting.
+Cytonome GigaSort™ system's sorting architecture is trailblazing and without peer in the industry.
+Using a technology known as PicoPulseTM, cells of interest are gently deflected into collection channels by means of a fluid pulse, without the high pressures, shearing forces or sheath fluid limitations imposed by charged droplet nozzle design.